mechatronic3000/fzxNGN/README.md

 ![ANIM](https://github.com/mechatronic3000/fzxNGN/blob/main/screenshots/fzxNGNDemoSS/cuttingboard.gif)

-# Rouge Like
+# Rouge Like (Panacea)
 My new rouge-like game is also here.
-I will try to update this readme with more about it when time allows.
+Due to fzxNGN being a core component they are together.This is still a work in progress and not very functional.
+You can travel to 3 maps total.
+Containers and inventory are not yet functional, so don't worry that your gold fluctuates depending which map you are in.

+Combat will be turned based, similar to Fallout 1 and 2.

+Crafting will be way different, it will hopefully be a mix of 2d physics as demonstrated in my fzxNGN demos(cutting board) and possibly cellular automata.

 ![SCREENSHOT](https://github.com/mechatronic3000/fzxNGN/blob/main/screenshots/Rouge-Like/Panacea10.jpg)